-At the end of the Reference period, 93.52% of the Fund's assets were invested in issuers who demonstrated positive environmental and/or social characteristics.
+At the end of the Reference period, 99.84% of the Fund's assets were invested in issuers who demonstrated positive environmental and/or social characteristics.

-A minimum of 80% of the Fund's investments consisted of short-term securities, instruments and obligations which were of high quality at the time of purchase and were eligible for investment under the Money Market Fund Regulation which were used to meet the promoted environmental and social characteristics of the Fund's investment strategy (#1 Aligned with E/S characteristics).
-The remainder of the Fund's investments (#2 Other) included cash for liquidity management purposes.
+A minimum of 51% of the Fund's investments consisted of short-term securities, instruments and obligations which were of high quality at the time of purchase and were eligible for investment under the Money Market Fund Regulation which were used to meet the promoted environmental and social characteristics of the investment strategy (#1 Aligned with E/S characteristics). (#2 Other) included cash for liquidity management purposes3.